philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 Proposal with stream frame indicated relniabliliy {#str_ind}
 ===========================

-This implementation proposal repurposes the 'F' (FIN) bit from  [I-D.draft-ietf-quic-transport] as 'R'(RELIABLE) bit and indicates the stream close using CLOSE_STREAM / RST_STREAM frames.
+This implementation proposal repurposes the 'F' (FIN) bit of the 'type' field from  [I-D.draft-ietf-quic-transport] as 'R'(RELIABLE) bit and indicates the stream close using CLOSE_STREAM / RST_STREAM frames.